mobile app bar

 Julian Edelman and Randy Moss

-The team converted him to receiver, yet he was so deep on the depth chart that he had to play as a returner, defensive back, or whatever role would get him on the field.
+But when Welker and Moss ruled the roost, Edelman was just a rookie quarterback whom Bill drafted in the seventh round in 2009.
+The team then converted him to receiver.
+Edelman was so deep on the depth chart that he had to play as a returner, defensive back, or whatever role would get him on the field.

-Edelman was eager to learn, and for that, he was willing to do anything, observing two of the best route runners in the game, Moss and Welker, asking them questions, and even enduring their abuse and rookie hazing.
-He wanted to do whatever it took to please them, even if it meant shamelessly sucking up, just to learn.
+Edelman was eager to learn, and for that, he was willing to do anything.
+He observed two of the best route runners in the game, Moss and Welker, asking them questions, and even enduring their abuse and rookie hazing.
+Edelman wanted to do whatever it took to please them just to learn the game.

 Moss, already one of the greatest receivers of all time, treated Jules like his scut monkey, affectionately calling him “Edelnut.”
 He’d have Edelman prepare his bath and fetch his Gatorade, a deceptively laborious task, since Moss insisted the tub water be at a precise temperature, with menthol and bath salts mixed in just right.

-What happened next was not what Jules expected.
-Moss suddenly shouted at him, calling him “Edelnut” and telling him in no uncertain terms to keep his mouth shut anytime he saw him talking to his mother.
-He just walked away, scared shitless, and learning a valuable lesson.
+Jules didn’t expect what happened next.
+Moss shouted at him, calling him “Edelnut” and telling him in no uncertain terms to keep his mouth shut anytime he saw him talking to his mother.
+Edelman just walked away, scared shitless, and learning a valuable lesson.

 About the author